AI assistant — not human

 Content with no sensitivity label has no label-based protection.
 Copilot treats it the same as Public content — accessible to any user with underlying permissions.
 This is the 85% of content in most tenants: financial records, HR documents, legal contracts, strategic plans — all searchable by Copilot with no sensitivity classification.

-Key Takeaway: Only labels with encryption provide reliable Copilot protection.
-Labels with access restrictions (no encryption) provide partial DLP-based protection.
-Labels with content marking only provide zero Copilot protection.
-Unlabeled content is completely unprotected.
-If your label taxonomy does not include encryption on Confidential and Highly Confidential labels, your labels are not protecting content from Copilot.
+If your label taxonomy does not include encryption for Confidential and Highly Confidential labels, your labels are not effectively protecting content from Copilot.

 Organizations with 5-15 years of SharePoint and OneDrive content have millions of documents that predate sensitivity label deployment.
 These documents were created, shared, and stored without any classification system.
 Auto-labeling can address some of this retroactively, but most auto-labeling deployments are limited in scope (covering only specific sensitive information types) and capacity (processing limits on bulk operations).